 Definition of Hypotaxis

 Hypotaxis is subordination of one clause to another, or when the clauses are coordinated or subordinated to one another within sentences.
-Hypotaxis is defined as a grammatical arrangement of constructs that work in the same way, but they play unequal role in a sentence.
+Hypotaxis is defined as a grammatical arrangement of constructs that work in the same way, but which play unequal roles in a sentence.
 It helps in defining the exact meaning of a clause.
-The example is given in these lines, where the second line modifies the phrase “clod of clay”.
+The example is given in these lines, where the second line modifies the phrase “clod of clay.”

 The remaining clauses explain the first/main clause.
 These subordinated clauses help in recounting the individual thought expressed in the beginning.